O-white1/AP-Computer-Science-Principles/cNotes.md

 # 13. Looping Structures
 Loops in C have 2 flavors, for and while.
-For each loops are not supported in C natively.  syntax for looping for every number 1-20 for example would look like
+For each loops are not supported in C natively.  syntax for looping for every number 1-20 for example would look like this code below.

 ```C